Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 • GRISMR is the only permitted Grism option

-• We selected the filter F322W2
+• Select the filter F322W2

 • "Detector Setup" tab -

-• subarray is set to SUBGRISM64.
+• Subarray is set to SUBGRISM64.

 • The ETC shows that the onset of saturation occurs in some pixel when the number of “groups per integration” is set to 9.
-We chose to set the number of “groups per integration” to 5 to stay below saturation and achieve about 50% full-well.
+Choose to set the number of “groups per integration” to 5 to stay below saturation and achieve about 50% full-well.
 This is to provide a recommended (i.e. NGroupssat/2 rounding up) margin of protection against the non-linear regime of the infrared detectors (see note below).

 • "Strategy" tab -

-• "Aperture Half-Height" is set to 0.15" and we sample the background in the regions 0.8" - 1.6" (~ 13 - 25 pixels) above and below the target spectrum.
+• "Aperture Half-Height" is set to 0.15" and sample the background in the regions 0.8"–1.6" (~ 1325 pixels) above and below the target spectrum.

 • "Instrument Setup" tab -

-• we selected the filter F444W
+• Select the filter F444W

 • "Detector Setup" tab -

 • The ETC shows that the onset of saturation occurs in some pixel when the number of "groups per integration" is set to 14.
-For the reason explained above, we set the number of "groups per integration" to 10.
+For the reason explained above, set the number of "groups per integration" to 10.

-Due to the intrinsic non-linearity in JWST’s infrared detectors, uncertainties in gain, and precise measurements needed by time-series observations, saturation for NIRCam Time-Series science modes is set to a “full-well” threshold of 70% in the ETC.
+Due to the intrinsic non-linearity in JWST’s infrared detectors, uncertainties in gain, and precise measurements needed by time-series observations, saturation for NIRCam time-series science modes is set to a “full-well” threshold of 70% in the ETC.

 Details for the SW observation in Calculation #4: